Edict of Torda: Towards tolerance

-The Kingdom of Hungary, especially its eastern territory, had been a borderland between the Catholic and Orthodox churches.
-The two churches co-existed without major conflicts, although the monarchs occasionally took (mostly marginal) measures against Orthodox believers in the 14th century.
-Orthodox lords established Basilite monasteries in the southern and northeastern regions; Orthodox bishops residing in Transylvanian monasteries were documented from the late 14th century.
+The Kingdom of Hungary, especially its eastern territory, had been a borderland between the Catholic and Eastern Orthodox churches.
+The two churches co-existed without major conflicts, although the monarchs occasionally took (mostly marginal) measures against Eastern Orthodox believers in the 14th century.
+Eastern Orthodox lords established Basilite monasteries in the southern and northeastern regions; Eastern Orthodox bishops residing in Transylvanian monasteries were documented from the late 14th century.

 The civil war that followed the Battle of Mohács made the enforcement of anti-Lutheran legislation difficult after 1526.
 The popular interpretation of the Ottomans' victory at Mohács as a sign of the wrath of God facilitated the spread of the ideas of the Reformation.
 John Zápolya became especially reluctant to persecute the Lutherans after the Pope excommunicated him for his alliance with the Ottomans in 1529.
 He organized a public debate between Catholic prelates and a Lutheran preacher in Schässburg (Sighișoara, Segesvár) in 1538.

 Between 1541 and 1545, the Diets (or legislative assemblies) in the eastern Hungarian Kingdom re-affirmed the agreement that the Hungarian noblemen, Transylvanian Saxons, and Székelys had signed during the Transylvanian peasant revolt in 1437, making this "Union of the Three Nations" a fundamental law.
 The Diets decreed that each nation could freely regulate its internal affairs at its own assemblies.
 The Saxons regarded religious issues as an internal affair, and their general assembly ordered the introduction of the Reformation in their towns and villages in 1544–1545.
 Lutheran ideas also spread among the noblemen from the 1540s.
 Twenty-nine Hungarian preachers from the region of Várad (Oradea, Großwardein) adopted a creed similar to the Augsburg Confession at their synod in Erdőd (Ardud, Erdeed) in 1545.